 Does this sound familiar?

-Unfortunately there is a downside to this convenience.
+Unfortunately, there is a downside to this convenience.
 As your files and data float freely through the cloud, they are at risk of being stolen and your data compromised.
-According to a study in 2012 by Forrester Research, most data breaches are caused by employees losing or misusing corporate information.
-It could be someone losing a mobile device or accidentally copying something into Dropbox.
+According to researchers from Stanford University, most data breaches are caused by employees losing or misusing corporate information.
+It could be someone losing a mobile device or accidentally copying something into Box or Dropbox.

 There is also the concern that cloud services are not safe.
 Many use encryption when the files are stored in their cloud, but as soon as someone copies it to a local device, the encryption is gone.
 That makes it easy to deliberately or accidentally share the information with the wrong person.
 Whether intentional or unintentional, insiders cause their fair share of breaches.

 Encrypting your files with a persistent security policy safeguards your information in the cloud.
 As you sync it from your laptop to your phone, the encryption remains.
 What’s most important is that you can control the file when in use.
-Encryption loses its effectivity if you have to decrypt the file when using it.
-By controlling the file while its in the cloud, syncing to your device or when reading it, you ensure your information is protected.
+Encryption loses its effectiveness if you have to decrypt the file when using it.
+By controlling the file while it’s in the cloud, syncing to your device, or when reading it, you ensure your information is protected.

 Back to our poor harried business person on her way to a customer.
 If she uses data-centric security to protect her files, the conversation will go something like this.